gapitio/gapit-htmlgraphics-panel/README.md

 The [PanelData interface](https://grafana.com/docs/grafana/latest/packages_api/data/paneldata/) passed in to the panel by Grafana.
 It is used to get the values from the DataFrame.

-Used to retrieve metric values.
+Can be used to retrieve metric values.

 ```javascript
 // Used in onRender as it updates every time new data is available